Bluegrass Guitar: Rattling the Leaves Off the Trees

 So, you now find yourself in the situation of holding a guitar on stage in front of a zillion people, ¾ the way through a song moving at supersonic speed, arm muscles totally fatigued and burning, and the fiddle player nods to you to take a break.
 You will very quickly realize that the only weapon you have available is a flatpick slamming on a guitar string and even with superhuman strength, it can’t cut through all the shrillness of banjos, mandolins and fiddles.
 But somehow, you manage to pull off one or two of your best Tony licks and the crowd goes wild.

 This is the life of a guitarist in a modern bluegrass setting.
-We are working our way thru each of the five primary instruments and their roles in the creation of the modern Bluegrass sound.
+We are working our way through each of the five primary instruments and their roles in the creation of the modern Bluegrass sound.
 In the previous chapter, we took a look at the bass fiddle.
 In this chapter, we will review the bluegrass guitar and the important function that it performs in contemporary bluegrass.

 My involvement with the instrument started in 1971, when my cousin Roger showed me a few chords on an old Stella guitar.
 I have been an ad—hoc guitar player ever since with an occasional stint as a guitarist performing in Bluegrass and Old-Time bands here and there.